What is rooting a phone? what does rooted Android phone do? Or what can you do with a rooted Android phone? Read on this guide to get answers.

 If you ask Android users who have rooted their phone what does rooting your Android phone do, then the first answer that you will get is block ads.
 Rooting blocks advertisements from all the apps that are installed on your phone.
 If you do want to block ads manually from each website or app, then the best solution is rooting your device.

 With the rooted Android phone, you can update your old Android version to the new one.
-Many Android users root their device for enjoying the latest version and features on their phone.
+Many Android users root their devices for enjoying the latest version and features on their phones.
 Why use the old version on your phone, you are just a few steps behind from users who have the latest version on their phone.

 Rooting an Android phone allows you to download an app on your phone.
 Sometimes, you may face a situation when you are failed to install an app like Netflix on your device due to incompatible issues or any other reasons.

 If you have root access on your phone, you will never face any issue related to incompatible while downloading an app from the Google play store that you want.
 You can even download those apps that are not available in your region.

 Many Android users have complaints regarding battery life and speed.
 Rooting Android phone let you boost your phone device even when you update software on your phone.

 There are many apps available on the internet or Google Play Store for Android.
 SetCPU is the most used app by many Android users to boost performance and battery life.
 So, rooting let you use Android device with great flexibility.